Housing Requirement

 Belmont University requires all full-time, undergraduate students with fewer than 60 credit hours by the start of the fall semester to live in campus housing unless the student is:

-Housing is awarded by prioritizing our incoming new freshmen first, followed by transfer students and then current off-campus students looking to move into campus housing.
-Because of limited availability, housing is not guaranteed for transfers or returning off-campus students.
-However, if housing is available, the date of application for housing will be used to set the order within each grouping.
+New housing assignments are granted by prioritizing our incoming new freshmen first, followed by transfer students and then current off-campus students looking to move into campus housing.

 Belmont reserves the right to modify the enforcement of the housing requirement based on the university’s educational and/or administrative needs and purposes.